|

 - The contents of request header X. If the header appears multiple times in

-a single transaction, the last occurrence is used.
+a single transaction, the last occurrence is used in backend mode and the

 - %l